richardharrington/disrupt-to-bullshit/README.md

 The code in the sources directory can be used to make a Chrome extension.
 Firefox add-ons are not significantly different, but currently I create new versions of the Firefox add-on by shifting a few things around manually.
 In the future, there will be a build step to create both versions.

+### License

 >Copyright (c) 2014 Richard Harrington.
 >Use of this source code is governed by the Mozilla Public License 2.0.
 >(and inspired by people who made Cloud to Butt.)